nerdsupremacist/Mealy/README.md

 </p>

 To implement your tests, you implement each state.
 A state is a class with:
-- A `test(systemUnderTest:)` function, where you can run all your assertions.
+- A `test(system:)` function, where you can run all your assertions.
 Verifying that the object is in the correct state
 - A series of functions with a single argument (which is the system under test) and returns the next state

 ```swift